mraniki/tt/README.md

  - Support % of USDT balance for order
  - Support bot in private channel (or private chat)
  - Handle Multi CEFI config (verified with Binance, Binance Testnet and ~~FTX~~ Kraken)
+ - Add config folder and config file in the dockerfile to automatically create the volume folder and its config

 ![IMG_2517](https://user-images.githubusercontent.com/8766259/199422978-dc3322d9-164b-42af-9cf2-84c6bc3dae29.jpg)

  ## 🚧 ToDo
 - formating/handling of response from exchange (opened position, last closed order)
-- add config folder in the dockerfile to automatically create the volume folder
 - Integrate DEFI DEX (like pancakeswap or uniswap)
 - support futures and margin options (to be checked)
 - view last closed orders via /order command